jkimys2/JN-Note-Taker/README.md

 ## Description

-Through this challenge, I was able to create an application that helps users write and save notes.
+Through this challenge, I was able to create an application that helps users write, save, and delete notes.
 The app uses Express.js in order to save and retrieve note data from a JSON file.
 The project was completed by following the acceptance criterias listed below:

 ```
 GIVEN a note-taking application